Securing Pulumi Secrets with AWS KMS and HashiCorp Vault

 CLI Provider Swap Command

 State migration must remain atomic.
 The change-secrets-provider subcommand re-encrypts ciphertext values without altering resource URNs.
-Target a specific KMS alias and AWS SDK version to avoid legacy API deprecation.
+Target a specific KMS alias and specify the AWS SDK version to avoid legacy API deprecation.

 CLI: Execute the atomic migration sequence.